 The future land use map (FLUM) is the second part of the land use chapter.
 In this section, the community maps out their vision for how land should be used in the future as well as how the community should change over time to control growth and preserve the character of the community.
-It is a guide for the Planning Commission and Town Council to make land use decisions for growth and development over the next 20 years.
+It is a guide for the Planning Commission and Town Council to make land use decisions for growth and development over the next 25 years.
 The FLUM is not a regulatory document like the Zoning Ordinance, however the FLUM is the foundation for zoning and subdividing regulations.
-The desired land uses influence what is amended in the Zoning Ordinance which determines the type of development envisioned by the FLUM.